unizdmate/test_ag/README.md

 This application uses the [JSONPlaceholder API](https://jsonplaceholder.typicode.com/) to fetch and manage user data.
 The API is a free-to-use fake REST API for testing and prototyping.
 Please note that as the JSONPlaceholder API does not contain some of the fields and properties listed as requirements in the test assignment (e.g., user role), substitutions have been made with fields and properties included in the JSONPlaceholder API response.

-## Contributing to the Application

-To contribute to the application, follow these steps:

-1. Fork the repository
-2. Create a new branch: `git checkout -b <branch_name>`
-3. Make your changes and commit them: `git commit -m '<commit_message>'`
-4. Push to the original branch: `git push origin <project_name>/<location>`
-5. Create the pull request

 ## Contact

-If you want to contact me, you can reach me at `<your_email@domain.com>`.
+If you want to contact me, you can reach me at `krezicm@gmail.com`.

 ## Notice